 Andrew Joyner, Head of Tricon Lifestyle Rentals, Tricon Capital Group

 Anne Morash, Senior Vice President, Multi-Residential, GWL Realty Advisors

 It remains a market of extremes.
 Some cities and regions have homes on the market for years before they are purchased, others are sold before a shovel is in the ground.
 What are traditional single-family home developers planning for the next 12-48 months?
 What does land supply look like and are they being forced to look elsewhere or into a different format to make profits in today’s market?

 Phong Ngo, Director, National New Homes Research, Altus Group

-Debbie Cosic, Chief Executive Officer & Founder, In2ition Reality
+Debbie Cosic, Founder & CEO, In2ition Reality

 Andrew Cotz, Director, Market Research, Tribute Communities

-Steven Weisz, Principal, Executive Vice President, Paradise Developments
+Steven Weisz, Executive Vice President, Paradise Developments